joshuaquek/QuickProx/README.md

 ## Setup

-Ensure that you have PM2 installed:
+Ensure that you have PM2 installed, else the tool wont work:
 ```bash
 sudo npm install pm2 -g
 ```